On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Growth of Stellar Mass and Implications on Early Cosmic Star Formation

 As expected from the previous sections, our conclusion depends on the adopted SFH prior.
 If we assume the continuity or the Dirichlet prior, which are overall consistent with a constant SFH, we find they match well with the slowly declining SFR density.
-This is also compatible with the conclusions of \citet{laporte21}, which is not surprising, since their best fit is a constant or delayed SFH model.
-On the other hand, if we adopt the bursty continuity prior or the parametric prior, we find $f_{\rm M}(z)$ increases more rapidly at more recent times, which is more consistent with a rapid decline of the SFR density at $z>10$.
+This is also compatible with the conclusions of \citet{laporte21}, which is not surprising, as their best fit is a constant or delayed SFH model.
+On the other hand, if we adopt the bursty continuity prior or the parametric prior, we find $f_{\rm M}(z)$ increases more rapidly at more recent times, which is more consistent with a rapid decline in the cosmic SFR density at $z>10$.
 We find qualitatively the same results if we include GOODSN-35589 and perform the analysis at $z=12$.
-In summary, the presently available observational data cannot constrain the SFHs of our ensemble of galaxies well enough to distinguish between a rapid or more smooth decline in the SFR density at $z>10$, therefore the epoch of first galaxy formation remains to yet be identified.
+In summary, the presently available observational data cannot constrain the SFHs of our ensemble of galaxies well enough to distinguish between a rapid or more smooth decline in the cosmic SFR density at $z>10$, therefore the epoch of first galaxy formation remains to yet be identified.
+Interestingly, there are indications (even when varying the prior; see in particular UDS-18697) that at least some galaxies have formed significant amounts of stellar mass by $z\approx15$ (Fig.~\ref{fig:SFH_fm}), which is of interest for the interpretation of the 21cm signal and the formation and evolution of black holes in the early universe \citep[e.g.,][]{dayal18}.